Voters in Three Early 2016 Primary States Want to End Federal Marijuana Prohibition

 Across the three state polls, the new data shows majority support for letting states set their own marijuana laws without federal interference among all political persuasions and demographics, including including Republicans, 2012 Mitt Romney voters, people older than 65 and those who identify as very conservative.
 While support for scaling back federal prohibition is higher among Democrats than Republicans in Iowa and New Hampshire, Republicans in South Carolina more strongly back states' rights to enact marijuana laws than Democrats there do.

 Voicing support for respecting state marijuana laws when pressed on the issue has started to become the default position among presidential contenders in both parties, despite the fact that no candidate has yet personally announced support for legalization.
-Among the major candidates in the race, only a small handful have said they’d enforce federal marijuana laws in states that have enacted legalization.See http://MarijuanaMajority.com/
+Among the major candidates in the race, only a small handful have said they'd enforce federal marijuana laws in states that have enacted legalization.See http://MarijuanaMajority.com/polls for the full results and demographic breakdowns.
+Infographics displaying some of the data are also available.

 Previous polling has demonstrated that there is broad national support for letting states set their own marijuana laws without federal interference.
 For example, a Pew survey showed that 59% of Americans do not want the federal government to enforce marijuana laws in states that allow legal use, and CBS News found 58% support for the idea that marijuana laws should be set by states instead of the federal government.